josephjclarke/josephjclarke.github.io/about.md

 ---
-layout: default
+layout: mainpage
 title: About
 ---
 I'm working towards a PhD in Climate Science at the University of Exeter, supervised by [Peter Cox](http://emps.exeter.ac.uk/mathematics/staff/pmc205), [Peter Ashwin](http://emps.exeter.ac.uk/mathematics/staff/pashwin) and somewhat unofficially by [Paul Ritchie](https://emps.exeter.ac.uk/mathematics/staff/pdlr201).

 My research falls into the field of climate dynamics.
 More specifically I'm interested in emergent constraints, tipping points and the links between the two.
 I use a hierarchy of models, from the qualitative (in a mathematical sense) insights of dynamical systems theory to complex global numerical models like